 Subdural hematomas form when a head injury causes blood to accumulate within the brain or between the brain and the skull and can be acute or chronic.
 Rapid bleeding after a severe head injury can cause acute subdural hematomas.

 An acute subdural hematoma is among the deadliest of all head injuries.
 The bleeding fills the brain area very rapidly and compresses brain tissue.
 It is critical to treat these conditions promptly.
-Delayed diagnosis and misdiagnosis can lead to permanent injury or death.
+Delay in Diagnosis and misdiagnosis can lead to permanent injury or death.

 This often results in brain injury or death.
 Subdural hematomas can also occur after minor head injuries, especially in the elderly.
 These may go unnoticed for long periods of time.
 These are called chronic subdural hematomas.
 Chronic subdural hematomas can develop over weeks, months, or even years.
 By the time symptoms occur, a hematoma may be very large.